Market Basics

 Day Trading Minimum Equity Requirements

-Can I cross-guarantee my accounts to meet the minimum equity requirement?
+Can I use a cross-guarantee to meet the minimum equity requirement?

-No, you can’t use a cross-guarantee to meet any of the day-trading margin requirements.
-Each day-trading account is required to meet the minimum equity requirement independently, using only the financial resources available in the account.
+No. Cross-guarantees between accounts are not permitted to satisfy any margin requirements.
+Each account must meet the minimum equity requirement independently using only the financial resources available in that account.

-The money must be in the brokerage account because that is where the trading and risk is occurring.
-These funds are required to support the risks associated with day-trading activities.
+Funds must be in your TradeStation margin account because that is where the trading and risk is occurring.
+These funds are required to support the risks associated with intraday trading activity.

 Client Support Icon